The completion signal: how a free course books more calls than a lead magnet

 For a coach, the same mechanic surfaces the people who are coachable and committed.
 Someone who completes your free course has shown they will do the work, which is the trait that predicts both a good client and a good outcome.
 You spend your calendar on people who finish, not on people who registered.

-The build is deliberately small.
-This is not your paid program given away.
+The build is deliberately small, a slim fraction of the paid program you sell.
 It is a tight experience that teaches one useful thing and ends with a natural next step.

 - Teach one quick win.
 Pick a single, real result a prospect can get from a short free course.
 Enough to prove your method works, not so much that the paid offer becomes pointless.